mapossum/spa/W6/README.md

 #Lab Assignment

 1. Complete the Chapter 5 PS4AGSPro Excersize (PDF included in this same folder)  Then turn in the script.
-2. Continue the script we wrote in class that finds the estimated number of people in each watershed.
-Convert the final result into a pandas dataframe and make a bar chart of the total number of people in each watershed.